-He is co-author of Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools (Wiley, 2018) with Ira Socol and Pam Moran.
+He is co-author of Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools (Aug 2018, Jossey-Bass) with Ira Socol and Pam Moran.
 In 2017, the National School Boards Association named Chad one of the “20 to Watch” educational leaders in the country.
 He was invited to several education-focused White House events during the Obama administration and has been called to testify before the Virginia General Assembly.
 He has appeared before such organizations as the American Association of School Superintendents, U.S. Patent and Trademark Office, the National School Boards Association, and at World Maker Faire.
 He has been an internal workshop presenter at U.S.DOE and National Science Foundation.
 He was the keynote speaker at James Madison University’s annual Teaching and Learning with Technology Conference and the National Consortium for Entrepreneurship Education annual conference in 2016.

 In 2015, Chad was appointed by Virginia Governor Terry McAuliffe to the Council for Youth Entrepreneurship.
 Between 2009-2015, he was a Virginia Board of Education appointee to the State Advisory Committee for Career and Technical Education and has served as the Board Chair for the Virginia Career Education Foundation.
 In 2013, he was the facilitator for the High School of the Future Startup event for Governor Bob McDonnell’s STEM Summit.
 Chad was named one the the “Top Leaders Under 40” by C-Ville Weekly and “Top 20 Under 40” by the Roanoke Times Blue Ridge Business Journal.
 As a classroom teacher and coach for Martinsville City Public Schools, he was honored with the student-selected “Most Influential Educator” award three times and received “Wrestling Coach of the Year” honors seven times.